ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2019-11-08-flask-redis-celery-mcdo.md

 #### Changelog

+* 04-27-2020: Thank you to Jon Forrest for helping me out in fixing some grammar mistakes!
 * 04-22-2020: This blogpost was featured on [Hacker News](https://news.ycombinator.com/item?id=22901857)!
 Thanks to [Feross](https://feross.org/) for posting it, and for everyone who found this post helpful.